jasonjckn/clarsec/README.markdown

 # clarsec

-clarsec is an attempt to port Haskell Parsec to Clojure
+clarsec is an attempt to port Haskell Parsec to Clojure.

 This library is inspired on http://kotka.de/projects/clojure/parser.html and uses the Meikel Brandmeyer's "monad" library (slightly adapted), as I didn't understand how the Clojure contrib monad library works.

 ## Usage

-There is an example parser which I ported straight from a Haskell Parsec code.
+There is an example parser which I ported straight from the Haskell Parsec code.
 Basically, you should be able to write the examples on http://kotka.de/projects/clojure/parser.html.
 The library comes with a small number of basic combinators.
 I hope it will be useful.

 ## Caveats

-forward references are a mess.
+Forward references are a mess.
 I tried to maintain the DSL as simple as possible.
 Imagine that `structureDef` and `comma` are two already existing parsers, and `brackets` and `sepBy` are two combinators.
 I want to be able to write it like this:

 ~~~~clojure